Course Title: Strategic Media Project

 Feedback will be given on all assessment tasks.

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
-You can contact the program manager or the Disability Liaison Unit if you would like to find out more.
+You can contact the program coordinator Equity Learning Services if you would like to find out more.